friends-of-presta/security-advisories/_posts/2023-06-01-cityautocomplete.md

 ---

 SQL injection vulnerability in the City Autocomplete (cityautocomplete) module from ebewe.net for PrestaShop, prior to version 1.8.12 (for PrestaShop version 1.5/1.6) or prior to 2.0.3 (for PrestaShop version 1.7), allows remote attackers to execute arbitrary SQL commands via the `type`, `input_name`. or `q`  parameter in the `autocompletion.php` front controller.
+Improper neutralization of a SQL parameter in aicombinationsonfly module for PrestaSho
 ## Summary

 * **CVE ID**: [CVE-2023-30149](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2023-30149)